Back to all posts

 This matters for remote workers extending the trip, couples sharing a stay, small corporate travelers, and anyone mixing match days with normal workdays.

 The apartment still needs verification.
 Do not assume every furnished apartment is ready for a serious work stay.
 Before booking, confirm the desk, chair, Wi-Fi reliability, laundry setup, cleaning expectations, building rules, and exact total.
+If work is part of the trip, pair this article with the monthly apartment checklist before you pay.

 Monthly Mexico City apartment preparation with Wi-Fi, laundry, groceries, and workspace details checked before a longer stay.